maxburian/SAXS_py3/doc/SAXSLeashRequestSchema.rst

 Leash Request Schema
 ~~~~~~~~~~~~~~~~~~~~

-This describes how the requests to the Server must be composed.
+This describes how the requests to the server must be composed.

 .. include:: SAXSLeashRequest.rst